 The Stakeholder Assembly: Description and Principles

-The 50-person PRIhME Stakeholder Assembly includes students, teachers, and administrative personnel from 9 European partner institutions.
-Special attention has been given to institutional roles, geographic spread, social and cultural backgrounds, expertise in social inclusion, and civic engagement.
+The 50-person PRIhME Stakeholder Assembly included students, teachers, and administrative personnel from 9 European partner institutions.
+Special attention was given to institutional roles, geographic spread, social and cultural backgrounds, expertise in social inclusion, and civic engagement.

-In PRIhME, the stakeholders use their work and meetings to make policy recommendations to the European Higher Music Education community, thereby providing a framework within which to address power relations.
-Conclusions and recommendations will be submitted for adoption to the members of the AEC, an umbrella organisation acting as a European policy and advocacy voice for over 300 HMEIs.
+In PRIhME, the stakeholders used their work and meetings to make policy recommendations to the European Higher Music Education community, thereby providing a framework within which to address power relations.
+Conclusions and recommendations were submitted for adoption to the members of the AEC, an umbrella organisation acting as a European policy and advocacy voice for over 300 HMEIs.

 Stakeholder discussions and recommendations address the following question:

 How can we improve the HMEI environment by suggesting ways to deal with power relations within our institutions: what standards are realistic to set to achieve a safer and more supportive environment in HME?

 The stakeholders were supported by a neutral chair who led discussions and ensured those to be open, faire, equal, efficient, and collegial.

 PRIhME activities involved focused discussions held during 4 in-person stakeholder assemblies which were in turn supported by 4 online meetings between the spring of 2021 and the autumn of 2023.

 The stakeholder assembly is inspired by the citizen’s assembly model: a body created to deliberate on an issue or issues of local or national or international importance.
 A cross section of society formulates recommendations based on information provided by experts as well as the experience and opinions of all participants.